Picture Gallery> Staffordshire>

 Ilam, Holy Cross Church

 Ilam is a small village in the Manifold valley, not far from the Derbyshire border and close to Thorpe Cloud and the entrance to Dovedale.
 The river goes underground at Wetton and re-appears four miles away close to llam Hall.
-Apparently Dr. Johnson, "in his usual masterful way, refused to believe that the Manifold disappeared underground"[1].
+Apparently Dr. Johnson, who was said to be a frequent visitor to the first Hall here[1a] "in his usual masterful way, refused to believe that the Manifold disappeared underground"[1].
+Sometimes there is water along the length of the river, but when it is drier it disappears.

 Scott raised the rooves and re-tiled them.
 He also raised the western tower and added what is known as a saddleback roof; the roof was topped with a ridge and has two sloping sides, so the structure underneath has two gable ends - hence the term saddle backed.
 The trefoiled opening below the roof is for the belfry.
 There is another on the far side of the tower.